jzy3d/jzy3d-api/jzy3d-emul-gl/README.md

 # Implementation

+## OpenGL Java implementation
 [jGL readme](https://github.com/jzy3d/jzy3d-api/blob/master/jzy3d-jGL/README.md) is the best place to better understand how OpenGL is implemented and how the framework is structured.

+## Integrating in AWT

+Integrating in AWT is tricky because of how AWT works and how the canvas displaying 3D will react to multiple events.

+I discovered a few thing on my way that are interesting
+* You don't know when AWT will really render.
+You only send rendering or interaction events (mouse, ...) to the EventQueue.
+The JVM will decide when it will be actually displayed.
+* You can't be sure that all events will all be handled : the [EventQueue has the ability to coalesce multiple mouse or paint event](https://docs.oracle.com/javase/8/docs/api/java/awt/EventQueue.html#postEvent-java.awt.AWTEvent-) in case it becomes overwhelmed by queries.
+  As a consequence, in the case multiple rotation command triggered by a mouse drag event - and if these event lead to slow rendering, then you may only see the last rendering and not all intermediate images.
+  In that case, it is necessary to limit the event rate to ensure not too many rendering are triggered (said differently, that repaint query are not arriving faster than the ability to compute what should be drawn - which may arrive if EmulGL is used on large screen with HiDPI (more pixel to compute)).
+* All windowing toolkit event are not coalesced!
+For example mouse wheel does not seam to be coalesced.

 # Remarks